Governing Your Church

 Each church should have a set of guidelines or set a policy for maintaining membership records.
 The list of members should be reviewed annually, regularly and consistently updated to keep track of every person’s involvement in the church whether as a visitor, active or non-active member, non-resident or adherent.
 See an example policy

-The Church and Ministry Information Form, Church Contact form and the Association and Ministry Information Form (formerly Statistical/Church Life Reports) are vital communication tools that informs CBOQ and partner organizations of the life of the church.
+The Church and Ministry Information Form, Church Contact form and the Association Information Form (formerly Statistical/Church Life Reports) are vital communication tools that informs CBOQ and partner organizations of the life of the church.
 Each year, we request that our churches complete and return their forms to CBOQ by January 31.
 These forms help us understand how to better serve you, our family of churches.
 For a complete list of all the items that are required to complete the form, click here.

 - Churches conduct their Annual Meetings